open-contracting-extensions/ocds_transactions_relatedMilestone_extension/README.md

 This extension adds a `relatedImplementationMilestone` field to transaction objects, so that payments against a contract can be linked with an implementation milestone.

+This extension must be used with the [Metrics](https://extensions.open-contracting.org/en/extensions/metrics/1.1/) extension.

 ## Example

 ```json